ghc-proposals/ghc-proposals/proposals/0000-deep-subsumption.rst

    is not worth breaking.
 We have lived with deep subsumption for many years.

-This led Jaro to explore some other alteratives.
+This led Jaro to explore some other alternatives.

 Solution 2: Newtype Wrapper
 +++++++++++++++++++++++++++